andhess/quora-trend-analyzer/README.md

 ### SortR

 The goal of SortR is to help someone find new trends in data.
 This is done by sorting the data according to certain columns.
-A prompt will ask which column you wish to sort and will list all of the options.
-Consecutive prompts will ask if you would like to do another sort within each sorted section such that.
+A prompt will ask which columns you wish to sort and will list all of the options.
+The data will then be sorted in the order of which you tell it to sort the columns.

 For example, if the data has the columns City, State, and Action, sorting by State -> City -> Action would sort all data alphabetically by State name and then sort each entry by City.
 All entries with the same State and City would be further sorted by Action.